tyschroed/apollo-angular/docs/source/migration.md

 One of the largest changes with the new version is the breaking apart of the monolith `apollo-client` package into a few small, but isolated modules.
 This gives way more flexibility, but does require more packages to install.

-To get started with the 2.0, you will change your imports from either `apollo-angular`, or just `apollo-client` to use the new packages.
+To get started with the 2.0, you will change your imports from `apollo-angular` to use the new packages.
 A typical upgrade looks like this:

 **Before**